HaSa1002/Storytool/README.md

 4. Contextual Right click menu

 ## In Progress
-1. Save As Explorer
-2. Open Explorer
-3. Saving
-4. Workflow Optimisations
+1. Workflow Optimisations
+2. Bugfixes

 ## Working (Can be improved)
 1. Storylines (You can write the script)